Allegiance Credit Union

 If I make an early withdrawal from my traditional IRA before age 59½, do I pay a penalty?

 In general, you must pay a ten percent tax on early distributions or withdrawals before age 59½.
-But the early distribution tax does not apply in the following situations:
+But the early distribution tax does not apply in the following situations.
+Certain exceptions do apply, seek skilled tax advice:

 a) Amount is rolled over or directly transferred to another traditional IRA